 Once you pass the Al Maha gate, it's a slow drive for ten kilometres or so until you reach the resort.
 This final leg of the journey provides a stunning view of the desert, and you'll be rewarded with the occasional glimpse of the Arabian Oryx, the spear-horned antelope after which ‘Al Maha' takes its name.

 Arrival and welcome

-We arrived at the resort at around 11.30 am and were welcomed into the main reception complex which was lavishly decorated with an eclectic mix of Bedouin artfacts and antiques.
+We arrived at the resort at around 11.30 am and were welcomed into the main reception complex which was lavishly decorated with an eclectic mix of Bedouin artefacts and antiques.
 The vibe felt somewhere between an old Arabian hunting lodge and Raffles.
-Beyond the main reception complex was a Timeless Spa where guests could arrange for treatments, and a main pool.
+Beyond the main reception complex was a Timeless Spa where guests could arrange for treatments and the main pool.

 We were promptly escorted to the guest arrival area, where we enjoyed a refreshing local drink whilst the guest services coordinator, Evalyn, provided us with comprehensive information about our stay.

 Evalyn advised us that our booking rate entitled us to three meals, plus tea and coffee (but excluding other beverages).
 In addition, we'd be able to access an afternoon tea spread from the main lobby, as well as two activities.
 Our choices included archery, camel trekking, falconry and dune bashing.
 It was clear that we wouldn't go hungry!

 Following our orientation, our luggage was loaded onto one of the resort's buggies, and we were driven to our Bedouin suite, which was ready for early check-in.
 While I usually try to avoid buggy transport, it's a welcome mode of travel if you plan to stay in the heat of the Dubai summer, as I did.